-Sophie Yates is a postdoctoral researcher at the Public Service Research Group, School of Business, UNSW Canberra.
-She is also Social Media Editor at the Australian Journal of Public Administration, runs the twitter account for Public Administration Review, and is a regular moderator of social policy blog Power to Persuade.
+Sophie Yates is a Research Fellow at the Public Service Research Group, School of Business, UNSW Canberra.
+She is also Social Media Editor at the Australian Journal of Public Administration, runs the twitter account for Public Management Review, and is a regular moderator of social policy blog Power to Persuade.
+She is an Associate of the Australian Human Rights Institute and an Affiliate of the Centre for Research Excellence in Disability and Health.

 Dr Yates was previously a Research Fellow at the Australia and New Zealand School of Government (ANZSOG), where she was Assistant Editor of ANZSOG's peer-reviewed journal Evidence Base, managed the School's competitive grants program, and wrote teaching cases for its Case Library.